Google

 Frequently Asked Questions

-How does The Trillium's per-square-foot pricing compare to recent District 2 transactions?
+How does The Trillium's per-square-foot pricing compare to recent market transactions nearby?

-What are the ABSD implications if I already own a residential property in Singapore?
+What are the ABSD implications if I purchase The Trillium as my second residential property?

-How does proximity to Great World MRT affect property demand and capital appreciation?
+How does proximity to Great World MRT Station drive capital appreciation at The Trillium?